mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 When deploying AI applications to production environments, developers face common challenges.

-### Performance and Scalability

-LLM inference costs increase proportionally with the number of requests.
+- **Performance and Scalability:** LLM inference costs increase proportionally with the number of requests.
 Balancing response time and cost becomes a critical challenge, especially when dealing with long contexts or complex reasoning requirements.

-### Integration Complexity

-Communication between components written in different languages, protocol standardization, and data format unification present numerous technical challenges.
+- **Integration Complexity:** Communication between components written in different languages, protocol standardization, and data format unification present numerous technical challenges.

-### Operational Considerations

-Building monitoring, logging, error handling, and deployment pipelines requires consideration of AI-specific requirements.
+- **Operational Considerations:** Building monitoring, logging, error handling, and deployment pipelines requires consideration of AI-specific requirements.
 In particular, monitoring model output quality and dealing with unexpected responses are new challenges.

 ## What is Genkit?